-These tools and instruments are all great for strengthening fine-motor control and co-ordination.
+These tools and instruments are all great for strengthening fine-motor skills, and coordination.

 Adding an assortment of scoops, tongs, small jars and containers will take your sensory bin to a new level as children pour, sort and sift the contents of the bin!

-The best thing about a sensory bin is all the entertainment, skill-development and learning it provides.
-The next best thing, is that you can create countless sensory bins using items that you already have on hand.
+The best thing about a sensory bin is the endless entertainment, skill-development and learning it provides.
+The next best thing, is that you can create countless bins using items that you already have on hand.